ktonge/Covid-and-Weather-Machine-Learning/README.md

 ### Data Models
-Given two sets of county data, we elected to make two models - one for each set.
-The models are built the same way, though using their respective data.
-We used a Multiple Linear Regression model feeding all quantitative data into it.
-The follow were the results of the model.
+We decided to create two separate models, each corresponding to a specific set of county data.
+While the models were constructed in the same manner, they were trained using their respective datasets.
+Specifically, we employed a Multiple Linear Regression model and fed all relevant quantitative data into it.
+The resulting model outputs are summarized below.

 + Dense County Model: